James-S-Santangelo/paper-rcourse/paper.md

 commands on their computer while the group follows along.
 Live-coding has proven to be a very effective teaching technique as it forces the instructor to go slowly and ensures that participants get to try out every command being used.
 Furthermore, mistakes and errors are bound to happen.
+We used two colors of sticky notes, distributed to students each class, one color to signal whether they are ready to move on, the other to signal that they are stuck/have a question, whereby another instructor in the class can follow up with the student as the class continues.
 It allows learners to experience common errors themselves and debug them in a supportive environment, to explore variations on material as they go, and to immediately check their understanding by trying things hands-on.
+This teaching format is heavily influenced by [Software Carpentry](https://software-carpentry.org/blog/2016/04/tips-tricks-live-coding.html) which uses live-coding as a key practice in their introductory programming workshops.

 ## Teaching Experience